tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 * Added possibility to also have an image on the title page.

 * Added annotations within a comment block.
 Most of the options for the PDF generator can now be specified with annotations in the document.
 For example `@PDFPageSize("A4")`.
 This means for example that the title page can be part of the document.
 This comment with annotations should preferrably be the first thing in the document.
+The reason for the very Javaish format of the annotation is that it is explicit enough to not be accidentally and unwantedly matched.

 * Added labels in options for all previously hardcoded text strings in PDFGenerator.
 It should now be possible to completely generate a document in a different language than English.
 These can also be set with comment annotations as mentioned above.